 Three-dimensional noise modelling has been undertaken based on the monitoring data to predict noise levels at a number of locations both horizontally and vertically.
-CadnaA noise modelling software has been used.
+CADNA noise modelling software has been used.
 This model is based on ISO 9613-2 noise propagation methodology and allows for detailed prediction of noise levels to be undertaken for large numbers of receptor points and different noise emission scenarios both horizontally and vertically.
 The modelling software calculates noise levels based on the emission parameters and spatial settings that are entered.
 Input data and model settings as given in Table 3.1 below have been used.
-The CadnaA modelling files have been provided separately and are those listed in Appendix D.